joonasmmp/joonasmmp.github.io/content/kurssit/ena07tehtavat/prepositioilmaisuja_flashcard.md

 	["__ mistake - erehdyksessä", "by mistake - erehdyksessä"],
 	["__ nature - luonteeltaan", "by nature - luonteeltaan"],
-	["__ no means - ei mitenkään", "by no means - ei mitenkään"], ["__ the way - sivumennen sanoen", "by the way - sivumennen sanoen"] ["__ all that - kaikesta siitä huolimatta", "for all that - kaikesta siitä huolimatta"], ["__ certain/sure - varmasti", "for certain/sure - varmasti"],
+	["__ no means - ei mitenkään", "by no means - ei mitenkään"], ["__ the way - sivumennen sanoen", "by the way - sivumennen sanoen"], ["__ all that - kaikesta siitä huolimatta", "for all that - kaikesta siitä huolimatta"], ["__ certain/sure - varmasti", "for certain/sure - varmasti"],
 	["__ example/instance - esimerkiksi", "for example/instance - esimerkiksi"],